The Best Movies To Watch On Paramount+ Right Now

 Skyfall (2012)

-When a ghost of M’s (Judie Dench) past comes back not only to hunt her but all of MI6, it is up to her most loyal agent, James Bond (Daniel Craig), to save her and the world from the evil that has been unleashed.
-Perhaps the most personal and emotional of all the 007 films, Sam Mendes’ Skyfall is one of the best spy films of the modern era.
+When a ghost from M’s (Judie Dench) past comes back not only to hunt her but all of MI-6, it is up to her most loyal agent, James Bond (Daniel Craig), to save her and the world from the evil that has been unleashed.
+Perhaps the most personal and emotional of all the 007 films, Sam Mendes’ Skyfall is one of the best spy movies of the modern era.

 Arrival (2016)